xannik/gitTutorial/README.md

 * Congratulations, you have now copied my malware to your computer...
 * Basic thought of Git is to copy the project code from a shared remote repository to your local computer, work with the code and then upload your changes to the repository again.
 * To work with this efficiently and avoid uneccessary headache for you and your friends there is a feature in git that is called branches.
-The main project code is on the Master Branch which should always work ALWAYS!!! and then you when you clone the code to your local computer you create a local branch that you work against.
-When you are finished push your changes to the Master branch example:
+The main project code is on the Master Branch which should always work ALWAYS!!! and then you when you clone the code to your local computer you create a local branch, that you work against.
+When you are finished, push your changes to the Master branch example:

 ![Alt text](gitflow1.png)